jbpduke/hello-world/README.md

 # hello-world
 First attempt using github
-# I am a long-time SQL user learning how to use Pythong
+# I am a long-time SQL user learning how to use Python